 Welcome to Jam Innovations, the law blog devoted to educating visitors about the legal industry in the United States, particularly in Illinois.
-From personal injury to divorce law, Jam Innovations is all about informing attorneys as well as past, current and prospective clients of the recent trends affecting this industry.
+From personal injury to divorce law to workers’ compensation, Jam Innovations is all about informing attorneys as well as past, current and prospective clients of the recent trends affecting this industry.
 Factors such as the economy and district changes affect the way cases are handled, and can cause endless frustration for litigators and their clientele if they don’t keep up with these trends.

 To kick off this website, I’ll focus on a few of the many areas in which trends are still making changes to the legal industry.